 Also, open up your own choices to this question.
 It’s only fair.
 What is your intention behind each choice?
 The other parent may help you to see this more clearly, as you might help them.
 Then ask…

 3. “Where Do You Think is this Taking Our Child?”

 While the intentions may be worthy, the real question is about the outcome.
 Like the intention above to help your son maintain friends, it appears worthy.
 Yet, the habit that unfolds is problematic.
 An addiction unfolds, time away from academics and sports, as well as an eroding attitude.

 It is critical to gently examine this part of the formula, to see where these parenting choices (and perhaps a reasonable intention) are actually taking your child.
 Without this, you can remain blind to the trajectory that is unfolding.

 This third step is about opening your eyes.
 Not only for the big ego but also for you and your choices as a parent.
 It’s certainly fair game to explore both of your approaches to parenting and own up to many aspects that are not working for you as well.

 The key is simply owning it.
 If the ship is sinking, acknowledge it.
 And be clear about your role.
 One final question…

 4. “Would You Be Willing To Test Another Approach?”

-If there is no acknowledgement of a sinking ship, or even a leaking ship, then you can still ask this question.
+If there is no acknowledgment of a sinking ship or even a leaking ship, then you can still ask this question.
 Ask it as a favor to you.
 Be humble.

 And remember to emphasize that this is a test.
 Because, if you have the right game plan, it may take a couple of weeks before you begin to see serious improvement.
 You don’t need to test it for months, just a few weeks.